-The intermediate language generated by the Icon translator, ucode, resembles a stack-oriented assembly language.
+The intermediate ucode generated by the Icon translator resembles a stack-oriented assembly language.
 A ucode program is a sequence of labels and instructions.
 A label marks a location in the program to which other instructions may transfer control.
 Labels are of the form "lab Ln", where n is a decimal number.
 A ucode instruction either describes an imperative operation or communicates information to the Icon linker.
 Instructions consist of an opcode followed by zero or more arguments.
 Arguments can be decimal or octal integers, names, or label references.

 The intermediate language operates exclusively on the stack.
-There are several kinds of objects that can appear on the stack: descriptors, which represent Icon values and variables; procedure frame markers, which mark the beginning of a new procedure frame; expression frame markers, which delimit "driven" expressions; and generator frame markers, which mark inactive generators.
+There are several kinds of objects that can appear on the stack: descriptors, which represent Icon values and variables; procedure frame markers, which mark the beginning of a new procedure frame; expression frame markers, which delimit expression instances; and generator frame markers, which mark inactive generators.
 For more details about the stack, refer to Section 3.2.

 The opcodes and their arguments are described in three groups below.
-The global symbol table file has a format similar to the ucode file; the opcodes used there are described in the fourth group.
+The global symbol table file has a similar format.
+The opcodes used there are described in the fourth group.